bbauska/Anti-Project2025/anti.md

 addition, the Office of Population Affairs should eliminate religious discrimination in grant selections and guarantee the right of conscience and religious freedom of health care workers and participants in the Title X program.

 In 2021, HHS reversed a Trump Administration regulation that required grant- ees to maintain strict physical and financial separation between Title X activity and abortion-related activity.76 Under the Biden Administration’s regulation,77 Title X activity can be conducted alongside abortion activity without strict physical and financial separation.
 The regulation also requires grantees to refer for abortions despite sincere moral or religious objections.
 This effectively bans otherwise qualified pro-life grantees from participating in the program.

 HHS should rescind the Biden Administration’s regulation and reinstate the Trump Administration regulation for the program.
 It should also do this quickly (the Biden Administration completed its regulatory process and issued a final rule in less than nine months) and expand the potential grantee population beyond abortion providers like Planned Parenthood.

 Congress should complement these efforts by passing legislation such as the Title X Abortion Provider Prohibition Act,78 which would prohibit family planning grants from going to entities that perform abortions or provide funding to other entities that perform abortions.
-This would help to protect the integrity of the

-15
-Title X program even under an abortion-friendly Administration.”
-[Department of Health and Human Services, Project 2025, accessed 6/24/24]
+This would help to protect the integrity of the Title X program even under an abortion-friendly Administration.”
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

-Project 2025 proposes using Office of Justice Programs grants to bolster the President’s prosecutorial agenda.
+<p>Project 2025 proposes using Office of Justice Programs grants to bolster the President’s
+prosecutorial agenda.
 “Ensuring Proper Distribution of DOJ Grant Funds.
 DOJ grants are an underutilized asset in most conservative Administrations.
 When used properly, they can be highly effective in implementing the President’s priorities.
 The Office of Justice Programs (OJP) is comprised of six components and is responsible for most DOJ grants to local law enforcement, juvenile justice, and victims of crime as well as for criminal justice research and statistics.
 The opportunity to support a President’s agenda may be greater through OJP grant funding than it is through any of the federal government’s other grant-making components.
-[Department of Justice, Project 2025, accessed 6/24/24] Project 2025 wants to shift Federal Department of Transportation grants to the states to spend as they wish.
+[Department of Justice, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025 wants to shift Federal Department of Transportation grants to the states to spend as
+they wish.
 “If funding must be federal, it would be more efficient for the U.S. Congress to send transportation grants to each of the 50 states and allow each state to purchase the transportation services that it thinks are best.
 Such an approach would enable states to prioritize different types of transportation according to the needs of their citizens.
 States that rely more on automotive transportation, for example, could use their funding to meet those needs.
-[Department of Transportation, Project 2025, accessed 6/24/24]
+[Department of Transportation, Project 2025, accessed 6/24/24]</p>

-Project 2025 calls for abolishing $350M of Public Works Grants from the Economic Development Administration’s portfolio, and for redistributing its funding to other priorities.
+<p>Project 2025 calls for abolishing $350M of Public Works Grants from the Economic Development
+Administration’s portfolio, and for redistributing its funding to other priorities.
 “Rather than implementing the new Department Organization Orders required to put conservative governance in place, it would be more efficient to abolish EDA and reallocate its funding to other overlapping federal grant programs.”
-[Department of Commerce, Project 2025, accessed 6/24/24] Project 2025 calls for ending cash grants to small businesses.
+[Department of Commerce, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025 calls for ending cash grants to small businesses.
 “An end to SBA direct lending.”
+“For
-“For example, and more recently, more than $1 trillion in COVID-19 relief was distributed through the SBA.4 The SBA’s EIDL (Economic Injury Disaster Loan) Advance program in particular shows the dangers that can come with direct government lending.
+example, and more recently, more than $1 trillion in COVID-19 relief was distributed through the SBA.4 The SBA’s EIDL (Economic Injury Disaster Loan) Advance program in particular shows the dangers that can come with direct government lending.
 EIDL Advance provided direct cash grants and loans to small